Caroline Paige: Transitioning gender in the military

-Following her transition in early 1999 Paige was influential in promoting transgender equality and inclusion in the UK Armed Forces.
+Following her transition in early 1999, Paige was influential in promoting transgender equality and inclusion in the UK Armed Forces.
 Her 2000 public 'outing' by The Sun newspaper led to much criticism of the decision to allow her to remain in the military.
 Critical voices declared transgender people would be a liability, especially if they were allowed to serve with front-line forces.
 She determined to help make the military a more inclusive environment for those following in her footsteps.
 She became an Equality and Diversity Adviser for the military in 2000, trained as a Mentor, became a member of the RAF LGBT Forum and Proud2Serve support groups, and participated as a key note speaker at several military conferences and training events throughout the UK.
 Her role in the UK Armed Forces earned her a Permanent-Under-Secretary, Ministry of Defence, Peoples Award in 2011.

-In 2014 Paige advised the Palm Center, San Francisco State University, regarding a national commission offering implementation guidance seeking the inclusion of openly serving transgender personnel in the US military.
-Paige was invited as a panel member at a conference on 'Perspectives on Transgender Military Service From Around the Globe', held in Washington DC, co-sponsored by the American Civil Liberties Union and the Palm Center.
-She also co-authored an Op-ed with Petty Officer Landon Wilson for CNN, entitled 'Both Transgender, but Unequal Paths in Military Service' and was interviewed on BBC The World Radio.
+In 2014, Paige advised the Palm Center, San Francisco State University, regarding a national commission offering implementation guidance seeking the inclusion of openly serving transgender personnel in the US military.
+On 10 October 2014, Paige was interviewed on The World radio program.
+On 13 October, Paige joined former and active duty transgender military personnel from other nations, participating as panel members at a conference held in Washington, D.C., co-sponsored by the American Civil Liberties Union and the Palm Center.
+On 23 October, she and a fellow panel member, former US Navy Petty Officer Landon Wilson, co-authored an op-ed piece for CNN, discussing how both were deployed to Afghanistan, both received commendations for that service, but Wilson's promotion and commendation was accompanied by his discharge papers for being transgender.

 Paige has enrolled with Stonewall on their School Role Models Programme where she contributes her story to support, educate and inspire people and to illustrate the positive values of respect, diversity and inclusion.